- Introduction

 - Whether there is research data associated with the paper

-- Whether the research data associated with the paper is available, and if this is the case, where and under what terms it can be accessed
+- Whether that research data is available, and if so, where and under what terms it can be accessed

-- Whether the research data associated with the paper is restricted, and if this is the case, the reasons why.
+- Whether that research data is restricted, and if so, the reasons why.

 You can also use examples provided below, if a journal does not provide its own guidance.